 The two guards in front stopped at the bonfire and turned around to face Ijneg.
 One guard started speaking, “Grandmother Gaia, is resting now.
 We ask that you please wait until morning to speak with her.
 But in the meantime, please enjoy the bonfire.
 Sako will be out shortly to show you to your rooms.
 We’ll take your horses from here to the stables.”

 “I understand.
 Alright, that will work.
 We will speak with Grandmother Gaia in the morning.
 I’ll go with you to the stables.
 Thank you for your hospitality.”
-Ijneg said to the guards.
+Ijneg nodded at the guards.
 He got off of his horse and then turned and faced Zero, Syferr and Seren.
 “You guys enjoy yourselves here.
 I’m going to accompany them to the stables.”
 Ijneg said.

 “Right, sounds good!”
 Zero said as he hopped off his horse.